OurPlanscape/burn-emulator/burn-emulator-api/README.md

    else: claim it, POST /infer to the runner, wait, drop the claim -> 200 completed
 ```

-The claim ledger is a zero-byte GCS object written with a generation precondition — it stops two identical concurrent requests both hitting the GPU.
+The claim ledger is a zero-byte GCS object written with a generation precondition; it stops two identical concurrent requests both hitting the GPU.
 A stale claim is reclaimed after ~3 min.

 ## Build